heptarch/heptarch.github.io/drafts/latent.md

 ## Other latencies

 I finish by commenting on the *interaction* between two latent worlds: the one in the model and the one in our heads.
-For this, of course, is the latent space mined by traditional art, the weights and mechanisms of our neural apparatus rather than a generative model's.
+For this, of course, is the latent space mined by traditional art, the weights and mechanisms of our neural apparatus rather than a generative model.
-When Paul Klee or Remedios Varo paint a picture, they are taking a snapshot of their own latent space, which is not so different from a photograph or a prompt except for the complex feedback loop between piece and medium that traditional methods like to emphasize "is" the artistic process.
+When Paul Klee or Remedios Varo paint a picture, they are taking a snapshot of their own latent space; this is not so different from a photograph or a prompt except for the feedback loop between piece and medium that traditional methods emphasize instead of perspective.

 <figure>
     <div style="text-align:center"><img src